- by Beatrice

 You should also carefully prepare all the necessary trekking gears, and these trekking gears usually include trekking jackets, trekking boots, hiking poles, sunglasses, gloves, headgears, headlight and battery, sleeping bags, thermal flask, medicine, and moisture pad.

 Before you can jumpstart your trekking adventure via the northern route to Everest, you would surely need permits issued by both the Chinese government and Tibet.
 More often, organized travel agencies are the ones that secure the permits for trekking below 6500 m.
 However, if you intend to go beyond 6,500 m of Everest, you would surely need to apply for s Trekking Permit that will be issued by the Chinese government.

 There are only a few organized travel agencies for trekking to Mount Everest because these travel agencies are usually required to have Professional Mountaineering Qualifications and Services.
-The services provided by these organized travel agencies usually include the capability of providing mountain guides, the capability of providing trekking gears and facilities, capability of providing a clear-cut itinerary and other related services, and the capability to launch rescue operations at high altitude.
+The services provided by these organized travel agencies usually include the capability of providing mountain guides, trekking gears and facilities, a clear-cut itinerary and other related services, and how to launch rescue operations at high altitude.
 Lastly, if you really intend to trek and scale Mount Everest via the northern ridge route and Tibet Trekking Everest Base Camp, you would basically need to choose the right travel agency that could provide you with the abovementioned necessary services.
-If you just want to feel the EBC trek, you may simply join our Tingri to Everest Base Camp Trekking Tour.
+If you just want to trek to Everest Base Camp, you may simply join our Tingri to Everest Base Camp Trekking Tour.